- Co-Author of Envisioning a Collaborative Response Model

-In addition to two finalist awards from Alberta Excellence in Teaching program (as a teacher and an administrator) and one of five Alberta Edwin Parr award recipients for excellence in his first year of teaching, Kurtis was one of three honorees for the ASCD Outstanding Young Educator Award in 2010.
+In addition to two finalist awards from Alberta Excellence in Teaching program (as a teacher and an administrator) and a recipient of the Alberta Edwin Parr award for excellence in his first year of teaching, Kurtis was one of three honorees for the ASCD Outstanding Young Educator Award in 2010.
 Kurtis is one of five Alberta principals featured in Reflecting on Leadership for Learning: Case Studies of Five Alberta Elementary School Principals, addressing exemplary leadership practices in elementary schools in Alberta.

 In 2015, Kurtis co-authored Envisioning a Collaborative Response Model and in 2016 began working with Jigsaw Learning full-time, primarily focused on supporting districts and schools in the establishment and refinement of robust Collaborative Response Model frameworks.
+Kurtis also works with a variety of educational organizations in the areas of leadership coaching and mentoring, strategic planning for systems, and facilitation for multi-layered complex initiatives.
 Through his work with Jigsaw Learning, Kurtis interacts with thousands of educators annually.

 Kurtis has an amazing capacity for connecting all aspects of teaching and learning.
 He makes teachers understand true collaboration is not “an add-on” and is indeed a critical part of improving learning for our students. – Sheila Tingley – Ekota School, Edmonton Public Schools